Holdings | Reference | Periodicals | Special Collections | Books | Audio-Visual | Home Delivery Service

 Friday - Sunday: closed

 The Stanislaus County Library circulates storytelling kits to those who serve children aged 0-5 in Stanislaus County.
 Each kit is based on a theme and contains 6-10 story books, a set of activity cards or flannel board pieces, a puppet, a music CD or tape, fingerplays and instructions.
-After enrolling in Traveling Tales, these storytelling kits are available for check out from any of the Stanislaus County Library’s 13 branches.
+These storytelling kits are available for check out from any of the Stanislaus County Library’s 13 branches.

 Military personnel, veterans and their families will find information regarding benefits, housing, education, employment, and healthcare at the Modesto Library Veterans Resource Center.
 Visit the Reference Desk Monday - Thursday, 12:00 - 5:00 pm, for assistance.
 For a list of resources, please visit Veterans Resource Center on our website.